-Chick Pea Flour is one of the most vital flours, an higher in protein and fiber yet lower in both calories and carbohydrates than other gluten-free flours.
-Turns out its the type of fiber found in chick peas that is key to its health benefit.
-The secret is its “resistant starch”, a starch that resists digestion while in the small intestine.
-As a result, unlike wheat flour, chickpea flour doesn’t raise your glycemic (blood sugar) levels.
+Chick Pea Flour is not only one of the healthiest flours, higher in both protein and fiber and lower in calories and carbohydrates than most other gluten-free flours.
+Its the fiber found in chick peas that is the key to its value.
+It contains “resistant starch”, a starch that actually resists digestion and remains longer in the small intestine.
+As a result, unlike wheat flour in particular, chickpea flour doesn’t raise your glycemic (blood sugar) levels.

 1 cup chickpea flour

 1 teaspoon salt

 1 1/2 tablespoons olive oil